 It's World Penguin Day, and as part of Penguin Week, we need to talk about how the choices we are all making at the supermarket are leading to the extinction of Africa's remaining penguins...

 No, your local grocery store is not selling penguin meat.
 One of the reasons that Africa's only species of penguin, the African black-footed penguin, is facing extinction is a product so commonplace and so ubiquitous with South African cuisine, that most of us walk right past it every time we visit a supermarket without thinking twice.
-Unless we change our consumer habits, African penguins are going to go extinct by the year 2026.
+Unless we change our consumer habits, African penguins are going to be functionally extinct in the wild between 2025 and 2035*.

 What is this mystery product?